 Pop star Nick Jonas will take on the role of Finch beginning Jan.
 24.

-The principal cast also features Emmy, Golden Globe and Grammy Award winner Beau Bridges (Who's Who in Hell, The Trial of the Catonsville Nine, "The Descendants," "The Fabulous Baker Boys") as J.B.
-Biggley, Emmy Award winner and Tony Award nominee Tammy Blanchard (Gypsy, "Life with Judy Garland: Me and My Shadows") as office bombshell Hedy La Rue, Rose Hemingway (Parade at the Mark Taper Forum) in her Broadway debut as Rosemary Pilkington, Rob Bartlett (Chicago, Little Shop of Horrors) as Twimble/Wally Womper, Mary Faber (American Idiot, Avenue Q) as Smitty, Ellen Harvey (Thou Shalt Not, The Music Man) as Miss Jones and Michael Park (Middletown) as Bert Bratt.
+How to Succeed… opened on Broadway March 27, 2011, at the Al Hirschfeld Theatre.
+The musical has a score by Frank Loesser, with a book by Abe Burrows, Jack Weinstock and Willie Gilbert.
+Tony Award winner Rob Ashford directed and choreographed the production.
+The principal cast also features Emmy, Golden Globe and Grammy Award winner Beau Bridges ( Who's Who in Hell, The Trial of the Catonsville Nine, "The Descendants," "The Fabulous Baker Boys") as J.B.
+Biggley, Emmy Award winner and Tony Award nominee Tammy Blanchard ( Gypsy, "Life with Judy Garland: Me and My Shadows") as office bombshell Hedy La Rue, Rose Hemingway ( Parade at the Mark Taper Forum) in her Broadway debut as Rosemary Pilkington, Rob Bartlett ( Chicago, Little Shop of Horrors) as Twimble/Wally Womper, Mary Faber ( American Idiot, Avenue Q) as Smitty, Ellen Harvey ( Thou Shalt Not, The Music Man) as Miss Jones and Michael Park ( Middletown) as Bert Bratt.